 - Active research is currently being performed to explore the possibilities for treatment and prevention of inherited and acquired genetic disorders

-- Individuals, who are severely affected by the syndrome have to be provided suitable help and support, in order to lead a normal life
+- Girls and women who are severely affected may require suitable help and support in order to lead normal lives